 Along with this enhanced responsibility, U.S. Customs also instituted a new penalty structure (not dissimilar from the AMPS program recently initiated in Canada), subjecting importers to potential fines and penalties of up to the domestic value of the imported goods.
-(See further discussion in Part V.)

 New Approach to Compliance.
 The Mod Act also brought about a new strategy in the U.S. agency's approach to compliance.
-Rather than assess products on an entry-by-entry basis, U.S. Customs sought to apply its resources in a more strategic manner.
+Rather than assess products on an entry-by-entry basis, CBP has sought to apply its resources in a more strategic manner.
 It determined that the top 1000 U.S. importers accounted for approximately 60% of the value of imports into the United States.
 So began an audit program that examined U.S. importers starting with those who accounted for the bulk of in-bound trade.
-The audits2 included a cradle-to-grave review of sampled transactions as well as an indepth review of the company's customs compliance policies and procedures.
+The audits2 included a cradle-to-grave review of sampled transactions as well as an in-depth review of the company's customs compliance policies and procedures.

-Today, and a few program generations later, U.S. Customs continues this approach in determining which companies importing goods into the United States are compliant, and which ones are not.
+Today, and a few program generations later, CBP continues this approach in determining which companies importing goods into the United States are compliant, and which ones are not.
 A poor assessment may result in increased inspections of your goods at the border; further scrutiny of your compliance with preferential programs, (such as claims for NAFTA treatment), and the denial of duty-free benefits.
 As well, possible penalties and fines may arise, in addition to back duties (plus interest) owing if non-compliance is found.